hmeng/the-gen-z-catechism/chapters/post-10.md

 ---
-layout: default
+layout: chapter
-title: "Post 10"
+title: "Post #10: How should we worship?"
 ---
 # Post #10: How should we worship?